SerbiaLast Updated: May 2014

 Serbia’s Adoption Authority

-Ministry of Labor, Employment and Social Policy
+Ministry of Labor, Employment, Veteran, and Social Issues

 Note: If any of the following occurred prior to April 1, 2014 (the date on which the Hague Adoption Convention entered into force with respect to Serbia), the Hague Adoption Convention may not apply to your adoption: 1) you filed a Form I-600A identifying Serbia as the country where you intended to adopt; 2) you filed a Form I-600; or; 3) the adoption was completed.
 Under these circumstances, your adopted child’s visa application could continue to be processed in accordance with the immigration regulations for non-Convention adoptions.
 For more information, read about Transition Cases.
 Please contact firstname.lastname@example.org with the details of the case if this situation applies to you.